e18e/e18e/docs/blog/september-contributions-showcase.md

 As a bonus, they even integrated visual bundle size analysis into their CI so all new PRs can be compared with the main branch.
 They did this by generating [esbuild metafiles](https://esbuild.github.io/api/#build-metadata) for all of their packages every time they're built and storing links to the [esbuild Bundle Size Analyzer website](https://esbuild.github.io/analyze/) with those metafiles embedded.
-The final result is a visual overview of all package's bundle, that you can [play around with here](https://next--635781f3500dd2c49e189caf.chromatic.com/?path=/story/bench--es-build-analyzer&args=metafile:builder-vite__metafile).
+The final result is a visual overview of all package's bundle, that you can [play around with in the Chromatic visualizer](https://next--635781f3500dd2c49e189caf.chromatic.com/?path=/story/bench--es-build-analyzer&args=metafile:builder-vite__metafile).

 We would love to see this in more projects!
 You can get inspiration from [the PR](https://github.com/storybookjs/storybook/pull/29117) that implemented the work.